How to control Sargassum seaweed

 Pumps, macerators, conveyors, and earth moving equipment all require a lot of logistics and financial investment.
 They create noise and disturbance that is not conducive to a tourist environment.

 Mechanical recovery of Sargassum at sea

 Turtles need to access the beach to lay eggs.
 Concerns have been raised if an exclusion boom/barrier will limit their access (noting that the seaweed in itself is a huge barrier).
 Elastec developed Beach Bouncer under the guidance of a marine biologist to ensure the safety of marine wildlife.
-As the Beach Bouncer is only 3 ft deep, the sea turtles will have no issue swimming under the barrier.
-Beach Bouncer uses a finely woven mesh material so there is no issue of being entangled in a net.
+As the Beach Bouncer is skirt is shallow, sea turtles will have no issue swimming under the barrier.
+Beach Bouncer uses a finely woven material so there is no issue of being entangled in a net.
 Turtles can safely navigate around the product while seaweed is contained or deflected.

-Oil containment boom and sediment curtains are typically bright orange or yellow.
-Beach Bouncer is produced in blue providing a better visual aesthetic to the beautiful landscape people want to enjoy.
+Oil exclusion boom and sediment curtains are typically bright orange or yellow.
+Beach Bouncer Type 1 and Type 2 are produced in blue providing a better visual aesthetic to the beautiful landscape people want to enjoy.